Find faculty whose research interests match your own

 First, you need to identify BCM researchers conducting research in your areas of interest.
 There are several paths we encourage you to explore to identify faculty whose research interests match your own and then to learn more about that investigator.

-View lists of faculty by research area in each of our interdisciplinary Ph.D. programs:
+3. Browse the faculty bios by research area in each of our interdisciplinary Ph.D. programs:

 You may also want to search the From the Labs blog to find articles on topics of interest to you featuring faculty, postdocs and grad students working in labs that interest you.